JoyMih/cat-api-project/README.md

 The live netlify demo link is here: https://catspotlights.netlify.app/

+Project requirements summary:
+- worker.js file --> in the public folder
+- async functions --> in worker.js file and MainContent.jsx
+- await keyword --> in worker.js file
+- .fetch() method --> in worker.js file
+- Promise.all --> in worker.js file
+- .then() chaining --> in worker.js file
+- Promise.all --> in worker.js file
+-  .json() method --> in worker.js file

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.